ILIAS-eLearning/ilias/docs/configuration/install.md

 This is the installation guide for ILIAS 10, providing step-by-step instructions to set up all necessary components, including the web server, database, and ILIAS code.
-Follow these instructions carefully to ensure a successful installation of the e-Learning software.
+Follow these instructions carefully to ensure a successful installation of the e-learning software.
 Each section will guide you through the required configurations and setups for a fully functional ILIAS environment.

 # Table of Contents